wahoy3/CleaningDataCourseProject/CodeBook.md

 * Resulting data set contains additional grouping variable "Group" (set to "training") as well as subject and activity ID

 ##### Reading of data related to test data set.
-* Tht three files have the same structure and content as the data for training data.
+* The three files have the same structure and content as the data for training data.
-* AThe difference lies in the number of observations (2947 observations for each file) as well as file and folder names.
+* The difference lies in the number of observations (2947 observations for each file) as well as file and folder names.
 * All three following files are stored in folder "UCI HAR Dataset/test/" in the unzipped original data.

 File | Description |Comment | R data frame